NansenHo/language-learning/Grammar/Tenses.md

 - **Next Week**, Doug will be our new team leader.
 - **Next Year**, I will floss more.
 - What will earth be like in one thousand years.
+- The chef will prepare something nice for us.

+### All Continuous Tenses

+Continuous tenses express a **temporary** action or situation.
+They are not permanent or repeated actions like the simple tenses.

+The continuous tenses can't be the main action, but many times they are the **background action**.
+We usually see this with the past continuous and the future continuous.

+#### Present Continuous

+- I am talking to you.
+- It's getting dark.
+(It doesn't get dark forever.)
+- I was holding a cup of coffee on the couch when my son bumped into me.

+#### Past Continuous

+we need a specific time.

+- I was talking to you yesterday.
+- What were you doing at 3 pm yesterday?
+- Don't message me after 6.
+I **will be having dinner**(background action) with my boss.
+- I know Keira will be loving the party.

+#### Future Continuous

+we need a specific time.

+- I will be talking to you in 1 hour.
+- What will you be doing 3 hours from now?

+## Stative verb & Dynamic verb

+stative verb describe a state rather than an action.

+1. feelings
+2. thoughts
+3. emotions

+Dynamic verb like eat, work, run...

 ## Some Words and Phrases